Drewjoe/alx-low_level_programming/0x09-static_libraries/README.md

-#0x09-STATIC_LIBRARIES
+0x09-STATIC_LIBRARIES

-This is readme file of library of functions and scripts used in a static library
+This readme creates a static library containg functions and a script that creates static library of an assembly